October 28, 2019 Season Update

 Each year, nesting season officially starts May 1st and runs through October 31st, which means that hundreds of sea turtles will be making their way onto Volusia County’s managed beaches to lay thousands of eggs in the sand this summer!
 Nesting activity usually occurs after dark so chances of seeing a sea turtle are slim, however, you will see posted nest areas during the day.

-In Volusia County, nesting season officially starts May 1st and runs through October 31st.
-As the ocean temperature rises in the spring, sea turtles are triggered to begin their nesting rituals.
+As the ocean temperature rises in the spring, sea turtles are triggered to begin the nesting season.
 Each evening throughout beaches in Florida, female sea turtles will emerge from the ocean to lay clutches of eggs along the sandy beaches.
 Each nest contains about 100 eggs on average and are buried deeply in the dry sand.
 They incubate below ground from 50-70 days on average.
-When they hatch, usually under the cover of darkness, these tiny baby turtles run in a frenzy to the ocean where they will start the next phases of their lives, primary spent in the ocean following currents to their next life stage.
+When they hatch, usually under the cover of darkness, these tiny baby turtles run in a frenzy to the ocean where they will start the next phases of their lives, primarily spent in the ocean following currents to their next life stage.

-To learn more about sea turtles and the groups that survey Volusia County beaches for them you can now visit their websites,
+To learn more about sea turtles and the groups that survey Volusia County beaches, or to adopt a nest you can visit their websites,

 *South of the Inlet: NSB Turtle Trackers http://nsbturtles.org/